 (You can find out more about the Slimming World plan here: Slimming World Review).

 In 2010 and much much much slimmer, I fell pregnant with my daughter.
 There was no way I was going back to how I was before, so I stuck to stupid new way of eating balanced healthy meals all through my pregnancy and only gained a total of 12 or so lbs and was back into my pre-pregnancy clothes a week after she was born.
 I felt the healthiest I had ever felt in so many years, a very different story to my pregnancy with my son, where I was hugely overweight, had high blood pressure and just felt generally unwell.

 On my journey I felt I needed a place to stay accountable as well as somewhere to share my recipes.
-One thing I found was that most “low calorie” recipes were tasteless or just not inspiring especially for a family, the last think you want to do especially with a busy schedule is to have to cook separate meals.
-So for me it was important than my family could eat the food I cooked too.
+One thing I found was that most “low calorie” recipes were tasteless or just not inspiring especially for a family and the last think you want to do especially with a busy schedule is to cook separate meals.
+So for me it was important that my family could eat the food I cooked too.

 That there was the motivation to start my blog in 2009 and what soon became:

 Through this I found I had a real passion for cooking (which is probably one of the reasons I became overweight in the first place).
 I am not a trained or experience chef by any means.
 I just a mum who likes to cook and with that I love the challenge of trying to convert my all time favourite meals into much more healthier versions that the whole family can enjoy.
 But the best thing of all has been sharing them with other people, so they get to enjoy them as much as I do.
 The support I have received back from you my readers has been amazing.